metral/docs/content/docs/steps/internal-steps.md

 container.
 It is a comma separated list, and can contain `/tcp` or `/udp` (uses `/tcp` by default).

+It injects the files present in the `$WERCKER_ROOT` environment variable into `/pipeline/source` in the container.

 More information about the internal/docker-push step can be found [here](/docs/containers/pushing-containers.html).